-How The 1960s Made Us Scared Of Quicksand
+How '60s And '70s TV And Movies Made Us Scared Of Quicksand

 By the time of 'Blazing Saddles' (1974), quicksand scenes were a cliche to be ridiculed.
 Source: YouTube